-Interested applicants should submit a full proposal to the email address; [email protected], latest on the deadline of October 31st 2022, at 4:00pm Central African Time.
+Interested applicants should submit a letter of intent and a brief CV (use the NIH Bioketch format) to [email protected].
+The new deadline is October 25,2023 @ 4:00PM Central African Time.
 Any submission after the deadline will not be considered.
 The number of proposals to be awarded will be contingent on the availability of funds.
-Future cycles of proposals are anticipated annually, dependent on funding.
+Future cycles of proposals are anticipated annually, dependent on the availability of funds.

-➢ Selection of final proposals for funding by committee ------ December 6th 2022
+- Selection of final proposals for funding by committee: December 21, 2023

 The application and full proposal MUST be submitted electronically with a short CV of ALL investigators and collaborators.
 The application must contain the following: